illinoistech-itm/jhajek/itmt-430/project-tutorials/Connecting-and-using-Minio/Readme.md

 ### Troubleshooting

 The Minio Web Portal for the moment is a self-signed certificate.
 This will cause an issue when you are accessing the application in your web-browser and for your connection constructor.
 There is a `cert_check` boolean in your connection string header that can be set to `False`.
 Do not disable **https**.

+* Make use of the sample code examples under the example: `Create client with custom HTTP client using proxy server`.
+* Stick to the current documentation as there will be old code on the internet.
+* Make sure to have the required packages installed for Minio.